 powerful single-tenant infrastructure.

 We're developers at heart (mainly Ruby and Go, if you like that kind of stuff), so we brought the automation of the cloud to bare metal.
 Cloud Init, a powerful API, the latest OS's, and leading integrations like Terraform and Ansible.
-Oh and we have an IRC channel (#packethost on freenode).
+Oh and we have a handy public Slack channel.

 With ondemand, hourly pricing and no multi-tenancy, we think Packet is perfect for nimble, fast-growing SaaS products.
 But we're biased.
 See how our single-tenant platform can help you drive down costs & reduce complexity while increasing performance.